 PrivSec.dev as a project does not collect any personal information.
 We do not track you using cookies, collect your fingerprints, or use any tracking scripts.

-We use Google Domains and Google DNS.
-We host our website on Netlify.
+We use Cloudflare for domain registration, DNS, and web hosting.
+We use Netlify for website previews.
 We do not use Netlify assets optimization, so nothing is hosted on CloudFront.

 Services like Disqus, Instagram, and Google Analytics are disabled.
 We do link to Twitter, Vimeo and Youtube in our blogs, and we turn on “enableDNT” and “privacyEnhanced” for those services.